Firearms Enquiry Officer

 Role profile >> firearms_enquiry_officer_-_aug_15.pdf

-Hours of work are 37 per week.
+Hours of work are 18.5 per week.
+Please note this is a job share post working alternate weeks, working 37 hours Monday to Friday one week / one week off.
 This post is offered on a permanent basis.

 Consideration will be given to whether the post can be delivered on either a part time or job share basis, in line with the organisational requirements of this role.